hydro

 Returns:

-Array of synthetic rainfall values generated based on the statistical characteristics.
+Array of synthetic rainfall values with similar statistical properties to the observed data.

 Type